-The beadweaving stitches include netting, peyote, ladder stitch, right angle weave, brick stitch,... square stitch and tubular herringbone.
+The bead weaving stitches include netting, peyote, ladder stitch, right-angle weave, brick stitch, square stitch, and tubular herringbone.
 Before each project, a brief overview of the stitch is provided, but for the most part, you learn the stitch while making the project.
-For many people, that is an effective technique to learning since you'll have the satisfaction of a completed project when you are done.
+For many people, that is an effective technique for learning since you'll have the satisfaction of a completed project when you are done.

-The introduction information provides the overview of beadwork supplies including types of beads, bead shapes, colors and finishes, types of needles, different threads, and findings.
-The getting started chapter addresses the more practical considerations of managing your beads, adding stop beads, common beadweaving terms, adding new thread, types of closures and finally finishes with a simple project for a daisy chain.
+The introduction information provides the overview of beadwork supplies, including types of beads, bead shapes, colors and finishes, types of needles, different threads, and findings.
+The getting started chapter addresses the more practical considerations of managing your beads, adding stop beads, common bead weaving terms, adding a new thread, types of closures and finally finishes with a simple project for a daisy chain.

-The projects in the book are basic without being boring - a perfect start for a beginning to intermediate beader.
+The projects in the book are basic without being boring - a perfect start for a beginner to intermediate beader.